matthiasschaub/tahuti/README.md

-# Tahuti - An Expense Sharing App for Urbit
+# Group ExpensesAn

+Expense sharing app for Urbit.

-For details about this app, see the [proposal](./proposal.md).
+For details about this app, see the [proposal](https://urbit.org/grants/splitwise).

 ## Development

+See [inbox](inbox.md) for open tasks.

 ### Setup